Here is a guide to the climbing at Kemple End.

 23 Learning to Wave 5a 10 m Just below the two mid-level breaks of Middle Earth is a wavy hand-traverse ledge.
 This is awkward to start and difficult to finish at the pockets on Bleak Friday.

 24 Middle Earth 4a 20m A circuit of the two mid-level breaks.
-Starting at Spring Forward traverse right in the obvious mid level break, at the end drop down to a lower break and traverse back left.
+Starting at Spring Forward traverse right in the obvious break, at the end drop down to a lower break and traverse back left eventually below the overhangs.

 25 The Ribble Link HS 4b * 30m A three quarters height girdle.
 Starting from the level of the first route traverse rightwards past Birdy Brow into the overhung niche ( possible belay ).
 Continue at the same height along the exposed horizontal break to finish into heather at blocks right of Face Route.